 I am a certified French teacher from l’Alliance Française and I have a DAEFLE degree in teaching French as a Second Language.

 For the last six years, I have been teaching children and adults of all ages from beginners to advanced level.
 I also give language lessons to our local refugee group, which has been a rich and rewarding experience.

 Being very fond of wildlife and open spaces, my husband David and I decided to bring up our two children in the marvelous countryside of the “little Pyrenees” between Toulouse and the Pyrenees mountains.

 Our two children, Aristide 17 years and Myrtille, 11 years old, both love having foreign guests around.
 Myrtille is eager to be a “little French teacher”: she is patient and lots of fun to be around and will enjoy playing French board games with you if you are so inclined.

 Finally, we have a cat called Eustache – a very old-fashioned French name: it’s our little nod to all that is retro!

 Life here combines calm and quiet with convivial social gatherings.
-You will be part of our everyday life, meet our local friends: it’s a real opportunity to see another side of French contemporary life!
+My immersion style is to really include my students in our everyday life, take them to meet our local friends, enjoy with them the local events happening all around us: it’s a real opportunity to see another side of French contemporary life!